brandonchinn178/ztar/README.md

 # ztar

-Reading and writing compressed `.tar` archives.
+Reading and writing arbitrary archives.

-An extension of the `tar` library that can create/extract compressed tar archives.
+An extension of the `tar` library that, similar to the `tar` UNIX executable, can create an archive with a given compression algorithm and automatically detect the compression algorithm of an archive when extracting.

 ```
 import Codec.Archive.Tar.Extra